 “Your device is connected to the Internet using a VPN or proxy service.
 Please disable it and try again.
 For more help, go to amazon.co.uk/vpn.”

 I also spoke to customer support about this, and they recommended the same solution as with the BBC iPlayer — buying a private US IP address.

-NordVPN can reliably unblock Hulu, the BBC iPlayer, Amazon Prime, and all other services on this list at no extra cost.
-I tested NordVPN with multiple streaming providers and was extremely impressed with its reliability and quality.
+ExpressVPN can reliably unblock Hulu, the BBC iPlayer, Amazon Prime, and all other services on this list at no extra cost.
+I tested ExpressVPN with multiple streaming providers and was extremely impressed with its reliability and quality.

 I had high speeds with all of the Astrill servers I tested, even with the Sydney servers over 15,000 km from me!
 The highest speeds I reached were 362Mbps with a Frankfurt server, with the slowest being 236Mbps (on a Sydney server).
 Since full HD streaming requires 5Mbps and 4K needs 25Mbps, you won’t have any problems with streaming despite the distance of the server from you.
 From my experience, Astrill gives you plenty of bandwidth for speedy browsing, streaming, and downloading without interrupting your other activities.

 When you game online, you need the lowest possible latency (server delay), especially when playing fast-paced games such as first-person shooters.
 Fortunately, gaming on Astrill’s servers was a great experience when it worked.

 I started my tests by trying to play Call of Duty: Warzone, but the game wouldn’t let me connect when I was connected to an Astrill server.
 I had the same issue when playing Rainbow Six: Siege.